Hybe: Music

+Tech-driven future growth initiatives

-The "solutions" division is made up of specialized business units for video content, IP, learning, and games.
+The "tech-driven future growth initiatives" division is made up of specialized business units for video content, IP, learning, and games.
 Secondary and tertiary businesses are created based on the creative output of each label.
 In May 2021, Hybe Edu signed a business agreement with the International Korean Language Education Foundation (IKLEF) to develop Korean-language textbooks for distribution to overseas elementary and secondary schools through the Ministry of Education beginning in 2022.
 Various other online and offline content will also be created using BTS IP in response to an increasing demand for Korean-language education in foreign countries.
-On July 2, 2021, it was announced that Hybe Solutions subsidiaries Hybe 360 and Hybe IP had been dissolved and merged into Hybe Corporation.
+In July 2021, it was announced that Hybe Solutions subsidiaries Hybe 360 and Hybe IP had been merged into Hybe.
+On June 22, 2022, Cake Corporation announced that Hybe Edu had been bought by them on June 1, but would continue to carry out the activities of the latter.
+On July 1, 2025, Hybe IM was renamed to Drimage.